Socially distant bunnies and masked unicorns: How a D.C. couple turned their front lawn into a pandemic warning

 As the pandemic death toll has continued to climb — and states struggle with how best to keep their residents safe — Gilbert and Rowland said they didn’t feel it was right to jump into their usual rotation of holiday trimmings.

-Instead they continued on the pandemic theme, hoping it would catch the eye of someone who might need a reminder to wear a face mask or keep their distance from others.
+Instead, they stuck with the pandemic theme, hoping it would catch the eye of someone who might need a reminder to wear a face mask or keep their distance from others.

 From the yawning windows of their home, Rowland said they have a clear view of the traffic circle, where children have been playing, adults have been picnicking and teenagers have been slack-lining like it’s 2019.

-“When it was really warm out, I was like, ‘holy moly!’ ” Gilbert said.
+“When it was really warm out, I was like, ‘Holy moly!’ ” Gilbert said.
 “I was mowing the lawn and I had my mask on, and there were just all these people out here.
 As the weather gets nicer, I think more and more people are forgetting about the very real dangers of this virus.
 So, since we have this prominent stage, we’re trying to remind people even with something as simple as, you know, unicorns.”

 Masked unicorns, to be precise.
 Each standing at the six-foot distance recommended by the U.S. Centers for Disease Control and Prevention, on little colorful dots reminiscent of those used by supermarkets and drugstores to space out customers.